reetikaChauhan/Final-Project-Proposal/readme.md

 - Implemented text search using city name for searching airport.
 - Implemented aggregation to search flight using arrival city and departure city.
 - Implemented aggregation to get ticket of the user with booking id.
-- Routes should be fully tested (project test coverage > 80%)
+- Routes fully tested (project test coverage 81.62 % > 80%)